vignol/TD00_INF5059_BANDE_TEUMOU_MANUELA_VIGNOL_18N2784/readme.txt

                 queue.append(neighbor)
     return visited

-Time Complexity: O(V + E) (where V is the number of nodes, and E is the number of edges).
+Result: For input graph {'X': {'Y', 'Z'},'Y': {'X'},'Z': {'X'}}, Output BFS: X Y Z
-Comparison: BFS and DFS both have linear time complexity depending on the number of vertices and edges, thus, both are optimal for graph traversal.
+Conclusion: BFS and DFS both have linear time complexity(O(V + E)) where V is the number of nodes, and E is the number of edges.
+Thus, both are optimal for graph traversal.

 Exercise 3 - Knapsack Problem (Dynamic Programming)